Itsey/itsey.github.io/docs/diags-bilge-basiclogging.md

 More is a way of sending additional information to the log stream.
 Depending on how the handler deals with the difference it may choose to combine the logs.
 More does not send location information therefore can be slightly quicker and can also be used to send structured data.
 The structured data can add some overhead to the logging so ensure that its not used in tight loops or performance sensitive areas.

+Note that more when used without dynamic data is faster than log, but when used with dynamic data is considerably slower.
+The different listener implementations also handle dynamic data differently so care must be taken when using this approach and some experimentation performed.

 ```csharp
 Bilge b = new Bilge();
 b.Info.Log("Simple Statement");